Lucas-Czarnecki/Facebook_Canada2015/data/raw/README.md

 ## 3. Organization

 The raw data are organized into four folders.
-The first is <br>"Facebook Pages"</br> which contains the raw structured data obtained using `Rfacebook's` `getPage` function.
+The first is <b>"Facebook Pages"</b> which contains the raw structured data obtained using `Rfacebook's` `getPage` function.
 The remaining three folders pertain to each candidate's Facebook page; namely, Harper, Trudeau, and Mulcair.
 Each folder contains the raw data queried from Facebook using the `getPost` function.
 For convenience, the data in candidates' folders are presented as .rds files (for R users) and as csvs (for non-R users).

 ---